-- Courtship displays take place in flight but eagles do not mate in the air.
-Copulation occurs on a branch or in the nest with the male mounting the female.
+- Courtship displays take place in flight, but eagles do not mate in the air.

-- Nest building may begin 1-3 months prior to mating and is considered part of the breeding process.
+- Nest building may begin up to 3 months prior to mating and is considered part of the breeding process.

-- On average, female eagles lay 1-3 eggs at 3- to 4-day intervals, which hatch in the order they are laid.
+- On average, female eagles lay 1-3 eggs at 3-4-day intervals, which hatch in the order they are laid.

 - Generally, eaglets fledge after 10-14 weeks.

 - Once the juvenile eagle leaves the nest, the adult pair drives them away to find new territory.